empty-crayon/distribsilly/README.md

 A Silly implementation of distributed key value database.

 Distribsilly is a lightweight and straightforward implementation of a distributed key-value database.
-The project is intentionally rudimentary, focusing on simplicity and reliability in the realm of distributed systems.

 ### Why "Distribsilly"?